jeffpar/basicdos/software/pcx86/bdsrc/README.md

 [GitHub](https://github.com/microsoft/GW-BASIC) and a reverse-engineered OEM source file courtesy of the [OS/2 Museum](msb/OEM.ASM).

+NOTE: The Microsoft BASIC source files in the [MSB](msb/) directory are copyright (c) Microsoft Corporation; see the [MIT License](msb/LICENSE).

+The Microsoft BASIC files are included for reference and testing purposes only and will *not* be part of the final BASIC-DOS distribution.
+Any excerpts incorporated into BASIC-DOS will be separately identified with the required notices.

 ## The BASIC-DOS Build Process

 The [BASIC-DOS Build Machine](https://basicdos.com/build/)